unChaz/sci-fi-5e/srd/races/index.md

 ##### Age

 All human races reach adulthood in their late teens and live just over a century.
 If you are not in your original sleeve, you can determine how old your stack is.
-Stacks were invented about a thousand years ago, so there is the potential for your character to be very old.
-However it is a privelege of the wealthy to be able to afford a new sleeve every time their sleeve dies.
-Synthetic sleeves require regular maintenance, but usually last about 50 years without major upgrades or replacements.

 ##### Alignment